Socially necessary labour time: Marx and Ricardo

 This distinction demarcates Marx from other political economists, but is often overlooked in accounts of Marx's value theory.
 Marx understood that the casual reader might mistakenly treat his category as interchangeable with its Ricardian predecessor, and in later editions and the Afterword to the Second German Edition implores readers to pay particular attention to the mediations between that old category and the one his own theory sought to establish.
 Marx's concept of value is not intended to be an equilibrium price.
 He does not assume market equilibrium, but aims to explain how the process of convergence between supply and demand practically occurs, that is, why supply and demand meet at a given price point when a sale is realised in a specific market.

 Criticism

 Marx's interpretation of value from the perspective of society as whole proved elusive for many critics.
-Marx tried to answer them, in a letter to a friend, Dr. Louis Kugelmann:

-"All that palaver about the necessity of proving the concept of value comes from complete ignorance both of the subject dealt with and of scientific method.
-Every child knows that a nation which ceased to work, I will not say for a year, but even for a week, would perish.
-Every child knows, too, that the masses of products corresponding to different needs require different and quantitatively determined masses of the total labour of society.
-That this necessity of the distribution of social labour in definite proportions cannot possibly be done away with by a particular form of social production but can only change the mode of its appearance, is self-evident.
-No natural laws can be done away with.
-What can change in historically different circumstances is only the form in which these laws assert themselves.
-And the form in which this proportional distribution of labour asserts itself, in a state of society where the interconnection of social labour is manifested in the private exchange of the individual products of labour, is precisely the exchange value of these products.
+Marx tried to answer them in a letter: "the masses of products corresponding to different needs require different and quantitatively determined masses of the total labour of society...What can change in historically different circumstances is only the form in which these [economic] laws themselves.
+And the form in which this proportional distribution of labour asserts itself, in a state of society where the interconnection of social labour is manifested in the private exchange of the individual products of labour, is precisely the exchange value of these products."

-"Where science comes in is to show how the law of value asserts itself."

 Despite these comments, Marx has been criticised strongly for adding the "socially necessary" qualification to labour time by the libertarian philosopher Robert Nozick in Anarchy, State, and Utopia, for whom it is an unjustified 'bolt-on' aspect of Marx's theory.